Dan1aR/geometry_ir/main.md

 ### 16.7 Unused facts & coverage

-* Any derivation‑eligible fact that **does not** participate in producing any candidate for any point is recorded in `unused_facts`.
+* Any derivation-eligible fact that **does not** participate in producing any candidate for any point is recorded in `unused_facts`.
   Common causes:

-  * Under‑modeled programs (e.g., never using `equal-angles` that could disambiguate a branch).
+  * Under-modeled programs (e.g., never using `equal-angles` that could disambiguate a branch).
   * Typos/IDs that don’t connect to the main graph.
   * Dead constraints (e.g., circle defined but no one uses it).